IBM-Cloud/docs/services/ObjectStorage/os_large_files.md

     {: pre}

-### Static Large Objects {: #static}
+## Static Large Objects {: #static}

 Static Large Objects make use of segments and a manifest file, but allow you more control.
 With SLO, segments don't have to be in the same container; each each segment can be stored in any container and given any name.
 However, segments must be at least 1 MB.
 You are not required to set a header for the manifest file, although the header “X-Static-Large-Object” is automatically added and set to true after a correct manifest has been uploaded.
 {: shortdesc}

 The manifest file is a JSON document that provides details of the segments and must be uploaded after all the segments have been uploaded.
-The data provided for each segment in the manifest is compared to the metadata of the actual segments.
+The data provided for each segment in the manifest are compared to the metadata of the actual segments.
 If something doesn’t match, the manifest will not be uploaded.

 <table>
   <tr>